//Inside the World of Advertising

 Advertising is a billion dollar industry with one goal—to get you to spend your money.
 So how do advertisers convince so many people to buy stuff they don’t need?
 Here are a few of their tricks:

-Have you ever taken a sip of your soda and experienced a rush like skiing down a hill or pipeline surfing?
+The Adventure Zone.
+Have you ever take a sip of your soda and experienced a rush like skiing down a hill or pipeline surfing?
 We didn’t think so.

-Music has a powerful effect on people, helping to create memories and making everything seem like one big party.
+The Music Beat.
+Music has a powerful effect on people, helping to create memories and makes everything seem like one big party.

-Your move: If you like a song you hear in an ad, buy the song, not the product in the commercial.
+- Your move: If you like a song you hear in an ad, buy the song and skip the product

-The tip-off: A celebrity is telling the world how much they love a product they’d never use.
+- The tip-off: A celebrity is telling the world how much they love a product they’d never, ever use